Lecture 10 - Multiple Regression

 • many more predictors (“parameter proliferation”):

-• 2n; 6 params= 64 terms; 7 params= 128
+• 2n is required; 6 parameters= 64 terms; 7 parameters= 128

 • interpretation more complex

 • When to include interactions?
-When they make biological sense
+When they make biological sense!!!

 Lecture 10: Dummy variables